-The JRP shall focus on the development of metrological capacity for surface and form measurements and coordinate metrology.
+The JRP shall focus on the development of metrological capacity for the measurement of form and surface roughness.

-The specific objectives are:
+The specific objectives are

-- To develop traceable and cost effective measurement capabilities for the calibration of form and surface roughness standards with uncertainties in the range 10 nm - 100 nm, including the development of noise reduction methods. - 2.
-To develop novel methods for investigations of measurement probes and stylus instruments in unconventional measurement conditions. - 3.
-To develop and implement modern error characterisation and elimination methods to reach submicron uncertainty levels for different multi-axis CMM machines. - 4.
-To develop methods, applicable to CMM machines, for selecting measurement strategies, point densities, clamping, deflection due to gravity, and traceability routes for complex measurement objects. - 5.
-For each participant, to develop an individual strategy for the long-term development of the capability developed including regulatory support, research collaborations, quality schemes and accreditation.
+- 1. To develop traceable and cost effective measurement capabilities for the calibration of form and surface roughness standards with uncertainties in the range 10 nm 100 nm. - 2.
+To develop novel methods for investigations of measurement probes and stylus instruments used in static and dynamic measurement conditions, particularly for amplitudes and wavelengths that cannot be achieved using commercial roughness and groove transfer standards defined in ISO 5436. - 3.
+To investigate the use of "portable displacement generators" to calibrate stylus instruments under static (+/-1000 μm) and dynamic (+/-100 μm) measurement conditions with direct traceability to SI unit of length, the metre, and to prepare a best practice guide on their use. - 4.
+To develop noise reduction methods, including the use of numerical methods on roughness and form profiles data, in order to reduce the overall uncertainties. - 5.
+For each participant, to develop an individual strategy for the long-term operation of the capacity developed, including regulatory support, research collaborations, quality schemes and accreditation.
 They should also develop a strategy for offering calibration services from the established facilities to their own country and neighbouring countries.
 The individual strategies should be discussed within the consortium and with other EURAMET NMIs/DIs, to ensure that a coordinated and optimised approach to the development of traceability in this field is developed for Europe as a whole.